 • Courses are available during the fall, spring, and summer semesters with schedules that are suitable for individuals working full-time.

-• Most graduate courses are delivered in either a fully online mode or in-person.
+• Graduate courses are delivered in either the online mode or in-person mode.

 Courses